timpellison/fooservice/readme.md

 deploy the updated query to production and collect duration statistics to determine if it is indeed faster.

-Our benefactors have incorporate Flaggy! into our enterprise.
+Our benefactors have incorporated [Flaggy!](https://github.com/timpellison/flaggy) into our enterprise.

 ### Pretend
 There is no dashboard however, we are going to pretend we have a dashboard